CJJIF

 second additional time without performing active technical actions,

-the decision to identify the winner is made by a trio of judges
+the decision to identify the winner is made by

 through a voting procedure in the form of raising the hand of